Genetics Activity: Bloops Lab

 Genetics Background Information:

-In this activity you will be building “Bloops” based on genetic information you have gathered.
-“What are Bloops?”
+In this activity, you will build "Bloops" based on genetic information you gathered.
+"What are Bloops?"
 Bloops are a friendly species that are excellent for studying genetics!
-Bloops are reproduced through sexual reproduction (two parents) so this assignment only focuses on variation of traits and not identical traits produced from asexual reproduction (one parent).
+Bloops reproduce sexually (two parents).
+This assignment covers trait variation, not identical traits from asexual reproduction (one parent).

-Mendel's work was supported by later scientific research and the discovery of chromosomes.
-Chromosomes are molecules made up of DNA.
-Genes are smaller segments of DNA.
+Later research and the discovery of chromosomes backed Mendel's work.
+Chromosomes are molecules made of DNA, and genes are smaller segments of DNA.
 Mendel's work is further explained below using our understanding of inheritance today.

-You inherit half of your genetic information from your biological mother and half from your biological father.
-Genes are passed as separate and distinct units from one generation to the next.
-Humans have 46 chromosomes which are sorted into 23 pairs.
-Each pair includes one chromosome passed from the mother and one chromosome passed from the father.
-Each chromosome contains one allele, or a different form (or version) of a gene (see the different colors on the chromosome pairs to the left) for each trait.
-For example, the mother’s chromosome can have an allele for blond hair while the father’s chromosome can have an allele for brown hair.
+You get half your genes from your mother.
+You get half from your father.
+Genes are passed as separate and distinct units from generation to generation.
+Humans have 46 chromosomes, which are sorted into 23 pairs.
+Each pair includes one chromosome passed from the mother and one from the father.
+Each chromosome contains one allele.
+An allele is a different form of a gene.
+You can see them by looking at the other colors on the chromosome pairs to the left.
+For example, the mother's chromosome can have an allele for blond hair.
+The father's chromosome can have an allele for brown hair.
 The alleles code for the same trait – hair color.
-Remember genes are the instructions to make proteins and many genes can determine one or multiple traits.
+Remember, genes are the instructions to make proteins.
+Many genes can determine one or more characteristics.

-Offspring can have different combinations of traits such as hair color or eye color.
-For example, an offspring could have blond hair and blue eyes or brown hair and brown eyes.
-Other mixtures of traits are also possible such as blond hair with brown eyes or brown hair with blue eyes.
-When alleles are passed from parent to offspring, one allele exerts greater influence over the other of the same gene and that trait will “show up” in the appearance.
+Children can exhibit different combinations of characteristics, like hair color or eye color.
+For example, an heir could have either blonde hair and blue eyes or brown hair and brown eyes.
+Different attributes can be integrated, such as blonde hair with brown eyes or brown hair with blue eyes.
+One gene allele has more impact than the other when passed down from parents to offspring.
+The trait will "show up" in appearance.
 Mendel developed the concept of dominance from his experiments with pea plants.
-It was based on the uncertain belief that each plant carried two trait units (alleles), one of which dominated (covered up) the other.
-The allele that covers up the other allele is called the dominant allele and the allele that gets covered up is called therecessive allele.
+It was based on uncertain beliefs.
+The belief was that each plant carried two trait units (alleles).
+One unit dominated the other.
+The allele that covers the other is the dominant allele.
+The allele that gets covered is the recessive allele.

 Image result for genotype and phenotype

-A distinction is made between the appearance, or outward characteristic of an organism and the alleles it carries.
-The observable traits make up the organism's phenotype and the combination of alleles (genetic makeup) is called its genotype.
-An organism’s genotype is written as two letters for every gene, for example AA, Aa, and aa.
+We distinguish between an organism's appearance and the alleles it carries.
+The appearance is its outward characteristics.
+The traits we can see make up the organism's phenotype.
+The combination of alleles is its genotype.
+An organism's genotype is represented by a pair of letters for each gene, such as AA, Aa, and aa.

-In genetics, the probability of a particular phenotype appearing in an offspring can be determined by visualizing how the genotypes of the parents might interact to generate the possible genotypes of the offspring.
+In genetics, you can see a trait's chance in an offspring.
+You do this by picturing how the parents' genes might interact.
+This creates the possible offspring genotypes.
 These interactions are called crosses.
-Punnett Square charts are used to show the possible genotypes for one offspring.
-One parent’s genotype is written across the top and the other parent’s genotype is written down the left side.
-You match each allele across or vertically to determine a POSSIBLE genotype for one offspring.
-See the example to the right → According to this example, an offspring would have a 50% chance of being born with a Gg genotype (green pod color) and a 50% chance of being born with a gg genotype (yellow pod color).
+Punnett Square diagrams display the potential genetic outcomes for one offspring.
+The genotype of one parent is displayed across the top, and the other parent's genotype is displayed down the left side.
+You match each allele vertically.
+This tells you a POSSIBLE genotype for one offspring.
+See the example to the right →.
+In this example, an offspring would have a 50% chance of having a Gg genotype (green pod color).
+They would also have a 50% chance of having a Gg genotype (yellow pod color).

 Background Questions: